Russian Raiffeisenbank said that from April 1 it will stop accepting and extending deposits in dollars due to Fed rate cuts.

 Alfa Bank also stopped issuing cash dollars:

-“The issuance of cash US dollars from any client accounts (current, including card, deposit, savings) has been temporarily stopped.
-Euro cash transactions - no change ”, - notes the press service of the bank.
+«The issuance of US dollar cash from any client accounts (current, including card, deposit, savings) is temporarily suspended.
+Transactions with euro cash – no changes»,– notes the bank’s press service.

 Representatives of the NBU earlier issued a statement that due to the coronavirus in Ukraine, interruptions in the delivery of banknotes to other financial institutions are expected.

-“In recent days, we have seen signs of a lack of cash at the banks' cash desks.
-This is due to an increase in the population’s demand for cash currency, ” - noted in the National Bank.
+«In recent days, we have been observing signs of a shortage of cash in bank cash desks.
+This is caused by an increase in the population’s demand for cash currency»,– noted in the National Bank.

 At the same time, according to the regulator, $ 8 billion of non-cash currency is concentrated on correspondent accounts of banks.